junwatu/color-detection-openai/blogs/README.md

 export default WebcamContainer
 ```

-When you click the **Capture** button the `captureImage()` function will capture the image on specific video frame and send it for further processing.
+When you click the **Capture** button the `captureImage()` function will capture the image on a specific video frame and send it for further processing.
+The full source code for the image capture user interface is in the `WebcamContainer.jsx` file.

 ### Color Palettes